Pocket/backend-typescript-template/.circleci/README.md

 ### For all services:

 * Ensure project is configured in [pocket/shared-infrastructure](https://github.com/Pocket/shared-infrastructure/).
-This sets up CodePipeline and project environment for CircleCI.
+This sets up CodeBuild, Terraform workspace, the user, and the project environment for CircleCI.

 ### For non-graphql services:
 * Delete `graphql-config.yml`